-- 1. Have a material business relationship with the government of Iran or a government-created project involving oil related or mineral extraction activities, or - 2.
+- 1. Have a material business relationship with the government of Iran or a government-created project involving oil related or mineral extraction activities, or the energy, petrochemical, financial, construction, manufacturing, textile, mining, metals, shipping, shipbuilding, or port sectors of Iran, or - 2.
 Have made material investments with the effect of significantly enhancing Iran's petroleum sector.